robandpdx/pentafret/context.md

 The same pattern applies to minor tonality, showing the appropriate minor chord and arpeggio forms.

+## Triads (/triads/[index]/[rootNote])

+The triads page presents the triads within the context of a major scale.
+At the top of the page, users can select the root note of the major scale and one of the seven triads.
+The content of the page features five scale patterns, with the selected triad highlighted in each pattern.

 ## Songs (/songs)

 The songs page presents a list of songs organized by guitar theory topics.
 Users can expand or collapse each topic to view the songs and check off the ones they have learned.